-Bihar DCECE 2020 admit card to be released today at bceceboard.bihar.gov.in
+Bihar DCECE 2020 admit card to be released today at 3 pm on bceceboard.bihar.gov.in

 The DCECE (PE/PPE/PM/PMD) exam is scheduled to be conducted on November 26 and November 27.

-BCECE Board will be releasing the DCECE (PE/PPE/PM/PMD) 2020 examination admit card today, November 12.
+BCECE Board will be releasing the DCECE (PE/PPE/PM/PMD) 2020 examination admit card today, November 12, at around 3.00 pm.
 All the candidates who are scheduled to appear for the exam can download the admit card from the official website, bceceboard,bihar.gov.in.

 The DCECE 2020 examination for admissions to polytechnic and diploma in engineering colleges in Bihar will be conducted on November 26 and November 27.
 All the candidates must go through the admit card carefully for details regarding the exam date, time, venue and COVID-19 related precautions.